-(3) Effects of fluctuation in energy prices
+(2) Fluctuation in energy prices

 Nittobo Group is managing risks by implementing precautions against disasters, accidents, and other irregularities.
 We regard the safety and health of our employees as the foundation of our business management.
 Therefore, we observe various laws and regulations and carry out committee activities at each site in order to create safe and comfortable workplace environments.
 We also conduct BCP training and earthquake/fire drills on a regular basis.
 However, should natural disasters, such as massive earthquakes, or sudden accidents cause heavy damage to production equipment and other facilities or problems in the supply of power, fuel or water, the financial results may be affected greatly as production and other operations will be hindered.

-(7) Risk related to statutory regulations (including environmental regulations)
+(11) Statutory regulations (including environmental regulations)

-In carrying out the Company’s businesses, we give top priority to observing statutory regulations in Japan and abroad.
+In carrying out the Nittobo Group’s businesses, we give top priority to observing statutory regulations in Japan and abroad.
 We have established a special department (Risk Management Department) that collects information on statutory regulations in Japan and abroad and responds accordingly.
 In addition, we implement compliance training across the Group to prevent impacts that may affect the Group’s social trust and reputation.
 However, we may incur costs to respond to changes made to various regulations, which may affect the Group’s financial results and financial condition.

 Nittobo Group has introduced systems resistant to cyber attacks to ensure information security and is making all-out efforts to protect personal information and confidential information under the company-wide management system and to conduct audits of these systems periodically.
 In addition, by providing internal training in compliance and taking other measures, we are striving to preclude possible adverse effects on our trustworthiness and reputation in society.
 However, partly because society's expectations regarding corporate social responsibilities are growing each year, if the Group fails to respond to problems such as information leakage promptly and properly, our trustworthiness and reputation in society might be affected, resulting in significant effects on the Group's financial results.

-(12) Risk related to intellectual property rights including patents
+(15) Intellectual property rights including patents

-The Company is striving to obtain intellectual property rights including patents, which are beneficial to its business development in the future.
+Nittobo Group is striving to obtain intellectual property rights including patents, which are beneficial to its business development in the future.
 At the same time, in carrying out our business operations, we conduct research on other companies’ intellectual property rights and make efforts not to cause any problems by violating these rights.
 However, the Group’s financial results and financial condition may be affected by disputes over intellectual property rights.

 The amount of the Group’s employee retirement costs and obligations is calculated based on assumptions used in the relevant actuarial calculations, such as the discount rate, and assumed rates of long-term return on pension assets.
 If actual results differ from the assumptions, the Groups’ business and financial condition may be affected.